In this article

 Behavioral therapy can help you learn how to rest your teeth, tongue, and lips properly to reduce jaw discomfort.

-In severe cases where other treatments aren’t effective, your doctor may temporarily prescribe medications to treat bruxism, such as:
+In severe cases where other treatments aren’t effective, your doctor may temporarily prescribe medications to treat bruxism.

 You can make several lifestyle changes to reduce or prevent bruxism, such as: